clarus/coq-blog/posts/2014-11-24 Use OPAM for Coq.md

     mkdir opam
-    opam init --root=opam # answer no to the question eval `opam config --root=opam env` # set the environment variables for this shell session
+    opam init --root=opam # answer no to the question eval `opam config --root=opam env` # set the env variables for this shell session

 ## Add the repositories
 Now you can add the Coq [stable repository](https://github.com/coq/repo-stable):